clehner/mailnotif/README.md

 # mailnotif

-New mail notifications for IMAP accounts, using libnotify.
-Auto reconnect aided by NetworkManager and wpa_supplicant.
+New mail notifications for IMAP accounts.
+Auto reconnect aided by NetworkManager, wpa_supplicant, or ConnMan.

 ## Usage